SPGB/Cow-Town/README.md

 *Support for Windows, Mac OS, Linux.*

 *Support for multiple Android devices.*

-*Support for multiple screen resolutions.*
+*Support for multiple screen resolutions between 480x854 and 1025x765.*